deroude/print-shop-architecture/README.md

 #### Tenant management

+An Admin user is able to view the Tenant list (including pending onboarding submissions).

 An Admin user is able to approve a Tenant onboarding submission.

 An Admin user is able to suspend a Tenant, effectively making their sub-URL inaccessible.